seanpburke/Nifty/README.txt

     }

 Note that the constructor shown above is simplified, because it omits the details of handle allocation.
-But it is sufficient to illustrate the core concepts.
+But it is enough to illustrate the idea.

-The core destroyer is also quite simple - it merely frees the memory for the instance:
+The core destroyer is also quite simple - it merely frees the memory that was occupied by the object, but we do pass the pointer thru nft_core_cast, to ensure that we are freeing a nft_core object:

     void
-    nft_core_destroy(nft_core * self) {
+    nft_core_destroy(nft_core * pointer) {
-        free(self);
+        nft_core * object = nft_core_cast(pointer, nft_core_class);
+	if (object) free(object);
     }

-Below, we show a construtor for a subclass that derives from nft_core.
+Below, we show the constructor for our nft_string example.
 Note that it accepts the same size and class parameters that the core constructor does - this enables us to derive subclasses from this subclass.
-Note that it calls the parent-class ctor as the very first order of business, passing these same size and class parameters:
+Note that it calls the parent-class ctor as the very first step, passing these same size and class parameters:

-    subclass *
+    nft_string *
-    subclass_create(const char * class, size_t size, const char * substring) {
+    nft_string_create(const char * class, size_t size, const char * string)
+    {
-        subclass * self   = subclass_cast(nft_core_create(size, class));
+	nft_string  * object = nft_string_cast(nft_core_create(class, size));
-        self.core.destroy = nft_subclass_destroy;
+	object->core.destroy = nft_string_destroy;
-        self.substring    = strdup(substring);
+	object->string = strdup(string);
+	return object;
     }

-You may also have noted that the subclass ctor overrides the destructor.
+You may also have noted that the subclass constructor overrides the destructor.
 This is how virtual methods work in Nifty - it is up to you to manage them.
-The subclass destructor must call its parent dtor as the very last order of
+The subclass destructor must call its parent destructor as the very last step:
-business:

     void
+    nft_string_destroy(nft_core * pointer)
-    subclass_destroy(subclass * self) {
+    {
-        free(self.substring);
-        nft_core_destroy(&self.core);
+	nft_string * object = nft_string_cast(pointer);
+	if (object) free(object->string);
+	nft_core_destroy(p);
     }

-So, to create an instance of subclass, we simply invoke the constructor, passing that class string, size, and the 'substring' parameter:
+So, to create an instance of nft_string, we simply invoke the constructor, passing that class string, size, and the 'substring' parameter:

-    subclass * this = subclass_create("nft_core:subclass", sizeof(subclass), "substring");
+    nft_string * this = nft_string_create("nft_core:nft_string", sizeof(nft_string), "substring");

-Let us now pause and consider, that this is the entire inheritance system in the Nifty framework, and we have not yet used a single macro.
-You knew that could not last, and besides, we can obtain real benefits from a few simple macros.
-First, we define the nft_core class string using this macro:
+Let us now pause and reflect, that this is the entire inheritance system in the Nifty framework.
+We have not yet used a single macro, but you knew that could not last, and besides, we can obtain real benefits from a few simple macros.
+First, we define the nft_core class name using this macro:

     #define nft_core_class    "nft_core"

-This macro makes it easy to construct the class string for a subclass, taking advantage of the fact that C will implicitly concatenate two string literals that occur together:
+This macro makes it easy to construct the class name of a subclass, taking advantage of the fact that C will implicitly concatenate two string literals that occur together.
+For example:

-    #define subclass_class nft_core_class ":subclass"
+    #define nft_string_class nft_core_class ":nft_string"

-This may seem trivial, but it pays off when we derive a sub-subclass from subclass:
+This may seem trivial, but it pays off when we derive a subclass from nft_string:

-    #define subsubclass_class subclass_class ":subsubclass"
+    #define nft_substring_class nft_string_class ":nft_substring"

-The benefit should now be apparent: if subclass changes its place in the class hierarchy, these changes will propogate automatically to the value of subsubclass_class.
+The benefit should now be apparent: if nft_string changes its place in the class hierarchy, these changes will propogate automatically to the value of nft_substring_class.

-Given the subclass_class macro, the subclass_cast() function that we showed earlier can now be created via macros.
-The NFT_DECLARE_CAST macro below, creates the function prototype in a header file, and the NFT_DEFINE_CAST macro creates the fuction definition in a .c file:
+Given the nft_string_class macro, the nft_string_cast() function that we showed earlier can now be created via macros.
+The NFT_DECLARE_CAST macro creates the function prototype in a header file, and the NFT_DEFINE_CAST macro creates the function definition in a .c file:

     #define NFT_DECLARE_CAST(subclass) \
     subclass * subclass##_cast(nft_core * p);